HandsOnDataViz/book/docs/HandsOnDataViz.md

 `-clip hartfordcounty-outline -filter-slivers`

 1. Your Mapshaper state should look like the one pictured in Figure
-    <a href="#fig:mapshaper-clip">14.13</a>.
+    <a href="#fig:mapshaper-clip">14.14</a>.
 You can now save the file
     on your computer using the *Export* button.

 <img src="images/14-transform/mapshaper-clip-annotated.png" alt="When clipping, make sure your active layer is the one being clipped (with many features), not the clipping feature itself."  />
 <p class="caption">
-Figure 14.13: When clipping, make sure your active layer is the one being clipped (with many features), not the clipping feature itself.
+Figure 14.14: When clipping, make sure your active layer is the one being clipped (with many features), not the clipping feature itself.
 </p>

-#### Remove unwanted data fields

-Sometimes map features, such as polygons, lines, and points, contain unwanted *attributes* (or fields, or columns) that you may want to remove.
-In the *Console*, type the `-filter-fields` editing command to remove unnecessary fields.

-For example, this command removes all fields except *town*:

-`-filter-fields town`

-If you want to leave more than one field, separate them by a comma, but without spaces, like this:

-`-filter-fields town,state`

-Warning: If you leave a space after a comma, you will get a *Command expects a single value* error.

 #### Join spreadsheet data with polygon map